 The mutual fund might be a passive index fund that tracks a market index like the S&P 500.
 Index funds are usually low-cost funds.
 Mutual funds can also be actively managed.
 With these, the manager makes active decisions as to the securities held by the fund.
 These funds generally carry a higher expense ratio than an index fund.

 ETFs, or exchange-traded funds, are much like mutual funds, but they trade like stocks.
 Many ETFs are index funds and generally have low expense ratios.
 Their holdings are transparent on a daily basis.
 Mutual funds, on the other hand, report holdings only a couple of times a year.
-We recommend using Public.com , which is a commission-free stock and ETF trading app for iOS and Android.
+We recommend Public , a commission-free stock and ETF trading app for iOS and Android.
 The app supports fractional share investing in stocks and ETFs and has a sharing feature to celebrate your success with your friends.

 CDs, or certificates of deposit, are FDIC-insured savings vehicles that generally run for a set term, such as six months, a year, two years, or more.
 Leave your money in the CD for the stated term; otherwise, there are generally early withdrawal penalties.